dcbaker/cython/docs/src/userguide/language_basics.rst

 Any C declaration can be made, and it can be also a declaration of a C variable or function implemented in a C/C++ file.
 This can be done with ``cdef extern from``.
-Sometimes, ``.pxd`` files are used as a translation of C/C++ header files into a syntax that Cython can understand.
+Sometimes, ``.pxd`` files are used as a translation of C/C++ header files into a syntax that Cython0 can understand.
 This allows then the C/C++ variable and functions to be used directly in implementation files with :keyword:`cimport`.
 You can read more about it in :ref:`external-C-code` and :ref:`wrapping-cplusplus`.